Abstinence not required: How a Baltimore drug treatment program prioritizes saving lives

 “The population we’re serving, many of these people are profoundly underserved and mistrustful of the health system,” said Dr. Kathleen Page, a Johns Hopkins medical school professor who helped launch the program.
 “Building trust is a big part of it.”

 Darryl Jackson Sr., who enrolled last year along with his adult son, said the clinic sometimes feels like the only source of stability in his life.
-He recently had to leave the apartment where stayed and has been researching rental assistance programs, which are often mired in bureaucracy and hobbled by impossibly long waitlists.
+He recently had to leave his last apartment and has been researching rental assistance programs, which are often mired in bureaucracy and hobbled by impossibly long waitlists.

 Jackson, 58, said he can’t tolerate shelter environments because he’s a stickler for cleanliness.
 He takes pride in maintaining a neat appearance.
 After a career in construction, he still dresses almost exclusively in canvas work pants and sneakers.
 But on the inside, he struggles to keep his addiction in check and stave off a growing feeling of hopelessness.
 He recently returned to the Spot van after some missed appointments.